Presented by:

 Co-Conveners

-The Melbourne Economic Forum is co-convened by Professor James Giesecke (Director, Centre of Policy Studies, Victoria University) and Professor A. Abigail Payne (Director and Ronald Henderson Professor, Melbourne Institute: Applied Economic & Social Research).
+The Melbourne Economic Forum is co-convened by Professor Janine Dixon (Director, Centre of Policy Studies, Victoria University), Professor Guay Lim (Melbourne Institute: Applied Economic & Social Research, The University of Melbourne) and Professor Jingjing Zhang (Head of Department, Economics, RMIT University).

 Papers